 Named one of "The 25 Greatest Adventure Trips in the World" and

 chosen as one of the "World's Best Hikes" by National Geographic Adventure Magazine.

-Acclaimed by climbers and media alike Alpine Ascents provides a one-of-a-kind experience on Kilimanjaro as we employ professional mountain guide on each trip.
-(Most outfitters employ local African staff with relatively limited climbing and medical skills, many are simply safari or trekking companies as their name implies).
-In addition to providing a professional, US based guide we offer the utmost in quality of services to include carefully prepared meals, dining tents, toilet tents creating a unique blend of having a high end luxury tour company and a professional mountain guide.
+Most outfitters employ local African staff with relatively limited climbing and medical skills, many are simply safari or trekking companies as their name implies.
+In addition to providing a professional, US based guide we offer the utmost in quality of services to include chef-prepared meals, dining tents, real toilet tents creating a unique blend of having a high end luxury tour company and a professional mountain guide.

 Kilimanjaro is unique in many ways; but stands as the only one of the Seven Summits (the highest point on each continent) that is truly a non-technical climb.
 Using well-marked trails to the summit, along with our expert guide staff, a fit enthusiast has an excellent chance of reaching the summit.
 Our expert guides, choice of route, success and safety have been Alpine Ascents forte on Kilimanjaro and we invite you to review our "Why Climb With Us?" section.
 While there are many good outfitters, few if any provide the breadth of services that Alpine Ascents does.